-Short summary: The NWMLS in WA State recently made several changes which impact the real estate marketplace in WA.
+Summary: The NWMLS in WA State recently made several changes which impact the real estate marketplace in WA.
 This article describes in detail what these changes are and how they affect brokers, sellers and buyers.
-Readers are encouraged to reach out to Sammamish Mortgage to learn more about real estate broker commissions and other topics.

 To recap, we will go over the following:

 - Transparency is increasingly important in the marketplace

 NWMLS Makes Important Rule Changes on October 1, 2019

 As mentioned, one of the changes which the NWMLS implemented relates to the disclosure of real estate broker commission.
 Now, broker’s firms may disclose the real estate broker commission offered by the seller on their public websites and on the WA state home listing.

 Broker’s firms were already able to publish other information about the property for sale, including square footage, bedrooms, bathrooms, and other important details.
 Now, they will be able to include the commission offered to the buyer’s broker (referred to as the SOC, or selling office commission).

 What’s more, the changes also remove the requirement that home sellers must offer a real estate broker commission to the buyer’s broker.
 Now, in cases in which the seller doesn’t offer a set commission to the buyer’s broker, the buyer and the buyer’s broker may negotiate compensation as a part of the offer to purchase.
 Again, these changes were announced in July, 2019 but took effect on the 1st of October, 2019.

 Rule Changes Help Increase Transparency

 The change which allows firms to disclose real estate broker commissions on their public websites and Washington home listings does a lot to increase transparency in the marketplace.
 Now, buyers and the brokers who represent home buyers will know well in advance about the compensation structure underlying a transaction.